What is On-page SEO?

-For example, if you have a blog post talking about bunnies and what they eat and a web page that is about how to raise rabbits, the two should have links within the copy content to each other.
+For example, if you have a blog post talking about bunnies and what they eat and a web page about raising rabbits, the two should have links within the copy content to each other.

-• When you provide this type of link, you are showing people and search engines that you are the expert on the subject by provided information.
+• When you provide this type of link, you show people and search engines that you are the expert on the subject by provided information.

 • Page links also help search engines rank your pages for authority.